jlewi/foyle/tech_notes/tn001_logging.md

    ...
     string block_id = 7;
 }

-message BlockOutput {
-    ...
-    string block_id = 8;
-}
 ```

-We will also attach a block id to the `BlockOutput` proto.
-This will allow us to keep track of outputs as well.
+As of right now, we don't attach a block id to the `BlockOutput` proto because

+1. We don't have an immediate need for it
+2. Since `BlockOutput` is a child of a `Block` it is already linked to an id

 ### Backend